Shaping Outcomes After Serious Slip and Fall Injuries

 Premises liability claims can occur in many everyday places, including grocery stores, apartment buildings, restaurants, sidewalks, parking lots, offices, and construction sites.

-Below are common claim types our personal injury law firm evaluates in Philadelphia:
+Below are common claim types our personal injury law firm evaluates:

-- Wet or slippery surfaces and unmarked spills (no cones/signage, poor cleanup procedures)
+- Wet or slippery floors and unmarked spills (no cones/signage, poor cleanup procedures)

 - Uneven pavement / broken sidewalks (heaving slabs, potholes, crumbling edges)